 Just because you can turn the lights on, doesn’t mean you should.
-If there is enough light coming in from Mother Nature, go ahead and skip the illumination.
-The clothes dryer is another energy drain that could be foregone in the summer months.
-Take it way back with a clothes line.
-This hack works especially well for things like towels and sheets.
+If there is enough light coming in from Mother Nature, go ahead and skip the electricity.
+The clothes dryer is another energy drain that you can avoid in the summer.
+Take it back to the way grandma dried her clothes and use a clothes line.
 Supplement your dryer usage by separating out these larger items for line drying.

-2. Do an electric blitz around the house
+2. Conduct an efficiency blitz around the house

 Even when you aren’t using power, your home is probably still drawing power.
-So, try an “efficiency blitz” where you go through the house curbing needless energy expenditures.
+So, try an “efficiency blitz” to help curb needless energy use.
 To do this, give these four tips a try:

 - Replace your furnace filter.
 This can make a difference in how efficiently your house uses energy.

 - When you bake, try using the light instead of opening the door to check for doneness.
 Letting that heat out makes your AC work harder as well as your oven.

 - This summer pull the curtains and close vents in the rooms you aren’t using to minimize the load on your air conditioner.